RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	the	Uptime	Institute	publishes	the	most	widely used	standard	for	data	center	design	based	on	a	tiered	topology approach.
 This	standard	has	four	tiers,	each	progressively	adding layers	and	requirements	for	redundancy	and	fault	tolerance.

-### Question # 5 - 	To	optimize	the	auto-scaling	capabilities	of	a	cloud	deployment,	whenwould	the	optimal	time	be	to	apply	baselines	to	systems?
+### [important] Question # 5 - 	To	optimize	the	auto-scaling	capabilities	of	a	cloud	deployment,	when would	the	optimal	time	be	to	apply	baselines	to	systems?
 A.	Immediately	after	enabling	a	virtual	machine
 B.	Before	penetration	testing	is	done
 C.	Immediately	prior	to	putting	the	system	into	production